MaxSteven/snapshotr/README.md

 ## File structure
 ![v020_filelist](https://cloud.githubusercontent.com/assets/300146/7670600/30f23a6e-fcdd-11e4-870e-fcff797d8232.png)

-Snapshots created in "snaps" directory that is relative to the current script path.
+Snapshots created in "snaps" directory that is relative to the current script path
-So, if script is /projects/xxx/abc001.john.comp.v01.00.nk, then snapshots will be stored in /projects/xxx/snaps/ After writing files to the filesystem they are chmod'ed to 0444.
+So, if script is /projects/xxx/abc001.john.comp.v01.00.nk, then snapshots will be stored in /projects/xxx/snaps/
+After writing files to the filesystem they are chmod'ed to 0444

 ## Debugging
 ![v020_debug](https://cloud.githubusercontent.com/assets/300146/7670615/bd4a68e2-fcdd-11e4-940d-21498f9686ab.png)

-Snapshotr outputs reasonable amount of information to the Nuke script editor.
+Snapshotr outputs reasonable amount of information to the Nuke script editor
-If you want more, change ```DEV``` variable to 1 or 2 (last one will output a lot).
+If you want more, change ```DEV``` variable to 1 or 2 (last one will output a lot)

 ## Performance
 On typical workstation this tool parses ~200 snapshots to the web-view per second.